Sweet 16 primer: All eyes on Peacocks after wild 1st weekend

 And Coach K’s farewell tour continues as he and his Duke Blue Devils made it to the Sweet 16, too.

-All eight of the regional semifinal matchups will be set by late Sunday night, capping a wild opening weekend that so far has seen seven double-digit seeds win in the first round and two of them move on.
+All eight of the regional semifinal matchups will be set by late Sunday night, capping a wild opening weekend that so far has seen seven double-digit seeds win in the first round and at least three of them move on.

 This is the second year in a row a No. 15 seed has captured the imagination of basketball fans.